In this Article

 In some respects, all business schools are looking for common prerequisites: you should have a bachelor's degree, work experience, good references, and the ability to succeed in graduate school.
 Beyond that, schools can vary widely in the specifics.

 A good example is the GMAT requirement, a standardized test used to measure the academic skills needed in a business program.
-Highly-competitive, top-tier schools will require high scores of 700+ (out of a possible 800) on the GMAT.
-On the other hand, some schools don't require you to take the GMAT at all, and will look at your other qualifications instead.
+Highly competitive, top-tier schools will require high scores of 700+ (out of a possible 800) on the GMAT.
+On the other hand, some schools don't require you to take the GMAT at all and will look at your other qualifications instead.
 If you're looking to earn your MBA in the U.S. from outside the country, you'll have more prerequisites to consider.

 Another common variation is work experience.
 Some schools will look for a minimum number of years, especially for certain MBA programs like the Executive MBA.

-If your work experience is not in business, or you have a lower GPA in your undergraduate degree than you might like, you may be able work on strengthening your qualifications by taking some business classes at a local university.
+If your work experience is not in business, or you have a lower GPA in your undergraduate degree than you might like, you may be able to work on strengthening your qualifications by taking some business classes at a local university.

 At the same time, work on networking by volunteering, serving an internship, or joining a business-focused group.
 You'll need quality letters of recommendation for your application.

 Once you've narrowed your choices of business schools, find out what they're looking for in a candidate and be prepared to meet their criteria.